mcvm-launcher/mcvm/docs/Packages/Declarative.md

 {
 	"conditions": [ConditionSet],
 	"properties": {
-		"relations": Relations
+		"relations": Relations,
+		"notices": [string]
 	}
 }
 ```

 - `conditions`: A list of condition sets to check.
 - `properties`: The changes to apply if the conditions are satisfied.
-- `properties.relations`: Package relations to include.
+- `properties.relations` (Optional): Package relations to include.
 These are appended to the other relations
-- `properties.notices`: A list of messages to display to the user.
+- `properties.notices` (Optional): A list of messages to display to the user.